plone/documentation/docs/contributing/index.md

     cd submodules/volto
     ```

-1. Update the submodule, and sync your local `plone6-docs` branch with its remote.
+1. Update the submodule, and sync your local `master` branch with its remote.
     You might need to resolve conflicts.

     ```shell
     git submodule update
-    git checkout plone6-docs
+    git checkout master
     git pull
     ```

-1. Create a new branch from `volto/plone6-docs`.
+1. Create a new branch from `volto/master`.

     ```shell
     git checkout -b <new_branch>